Cars Brands that start with B

 Bond Cars Ltd Logo

-Bond Cars Ltd is a British automobile company founded by Paul Sharp in 1922 as Sharps Commercials Ltd, headquartered in Preston, Lancashire.
-In 1963 it was renamed Bond Cars Ltd. 1969 – Reliant Motor Co Ltd. is acquired.
-The Bond brand was used by Reliant until 1974, releasing the Bond Bug.
-As Sharp’s Commercials in 1949, it began producing the economical three-wheeled sedan Bond Minicar, which will later give the brand a new name.
-The car is undergoing several modifications, which will be completed in the Mark G in 1961.
-From 1963 to 1970, the 4-wheel sports Equipe GT, also Bond 875, was produced.
+Bond Cars Ltd is a British automobile company founded by Paul Sharpe in 1922 as Sharps Commercials Ltd with headquarters in Preston, Lancashire.
+In 1963, it was renamed Bond Cars Ltd. 1969 – acquired by Reliant Motor Co Ltd. The Bond brand was used by Reliant until 1974, when the Bond Bug car was launched.
+As Sharp’s Commercials in 1949 began production of the economical three-wheeled sedan Bond Minicar, which would later give the brand a new name.
+The car underwent several modifications that culminated in the Mark G model in 1961.
+From 1963 to 1970, the sporty four-wheeled Equipe GT, also a Bond 875, was produced.

 Borgward